The attorneys of Sutnick & Sutnick Attorneys At Law working

 Unlicensed driver (39:3-10a), driving while suspended (39:3-40), no liability insurance (39:6B-2), DWI/DUI (39:4-50), refusal to submit to a chemical breath test (39: 4-50.4a) are some of the tickets that have surcharges.

-How many motor vehicle points can I have on my NJ license before I face a suspension of my driving privileges?
+How many motor vehicle points can I have on my New Jersey license before I face a suspension of my driving privileges?

 Once a New Jersey driver receives 12 or more motor vehicle points, they will receive a notice of suspension from the Motor Vehicle Commission.